youngdataspace/Build-and-Deploy-a-Spam-Detector-Model-on-AWS/README.md

 2. Activate the python37 virtual environment</br>
 "conda activate python37"</br>
-By the way, we can deactivate the virtual environment by typing "conda deactivate" but lets leave it as active for now.</br>
+By the way, we can deactivate the virtual environment by typing "conda deactivate" but let's leave it active for now.

 3. Install necessary packages in the environment.
-For TensorFlow, let's match the version with the SageMaker's version. pip install tensorflow==1.15.5 pip install pandas pip install matplotlib
+For TensorFlow, let's match the version with SageMaker's version. pip install tensorflow==1.15.5 pip install pandas pip install matplotlib